jcowgar/xojo-ide-scripts-misc/README.md

   to `Ctrl+F` and `Ctrl+G` respectively (a Windows style shortcut)
 * `Reload Project` - Reloads the current project.
 This comes in handy when you alter the project from an external source, such as your SCM system.
 I bind this to `Cmd+Shift+R`
+* `Sort` - Sorts the selected text, or entire editor in alphabetical order

 How to help?
 ------------